Creative4U: MLLMs-based Advertising Creative Image Selector with Comparative Reasoning: Experiments

 \textbf{Training.} Our implementation is built on the open-source framework SWIFT\citep{zhao2024swiftascalablelightweightinfrastructure} for its scalable lightweight infrastructure for fine-tuning.
-In our experiment, we adopt Qwen2-VL-7B-Instruct\citep{bai2025qwen2} as the base model.
-In the CoT-SFT stage, the base model is trained for 10 epochs with a total batch size of 32 and an initial learning rate of 1e-5 that adheres to the cosine schedule.
-Training is completed in approximately 10 hours using 8 NVIDIA H20 GPUs.
-In the GPRO stage, the generation number $G$ is set to 8, while reward weight $\alpha$ and KL weight $\beta$ are set to 0.2 and 0.001.
-The model from the CoT-SFT stage is trained for 3 epochs with a total batch size of 16 and an initial learning rate of 1e-6.
+In our experiment, we adopt Qwen2.5-VL-7B-Instruct\citep{bai2025qwen2} as the base model.
+In the GRPO stage, the generation number $G$ is set to 8, while reward weight $\alpha_1$,$\alpha_2$,$\alpha_3$ and KL weight $\beta$ are set to 0.1,0.5,0.5 and 0.001.
 Training is completed in approximately one day using 32 NVIDIA H20 GPUs.
+During inference, the average time cost per sample is 0.71 seconds.